supu18/Classic-AI-Challenge/README.md

 # Classic-AI-Challenge
 Digital Product School Challenge

 This repository contains the code for the Classic AI Challenge, a project developed as part of the Digital Product School program.
-The challenge focuses on implementing classic AI algorithms and techniques to solve various problems.
+The challenge focuses on implementing classic AI algorithms to predict traffic accidents, specifically alcohol-related accidents, using time series forecasting techniques.

 # Installation
 To set up the project, follow these steps: